suhasjadhav264/Ecomsite/README.md

 # E-Comsite

 A simple e-commerce website built with HTML, CSS, and JavaScript using Vite.
-The website features a product listing, add-to-cart functionality, and a responsive design for different screen sizes.
+The website features a product listing, add-to-cart functionality, price update feature that allows dynamic updating of prices without page reload, and a responsive design for different screen sizes.

 ## Table of Contents